-Coccidiosis is an intestinal disease that occurs when a microscopic parasitic organism (called a protozoa) attaches itself to the intestinal lining of a chicken.
+Coccidiosis is an avian intestinal disease that occurs in typically young chickens when a microscopic parasitic organism (called a protozoa) attaches itself to the intestinal lining.
 It damages the tissue of the gut, causing bleeding (which can be evident in their droppings), prevents the chicken from absorbing nutrients and creates an environment in which bacteria can thrive.
 Basically it’s bad news for chickens.
 Younger chickens (under six months) are more at risk as they haven’t yet had time to develop their natural immunity, however adult birds can also become affected.

 All chickens carry the coccidiosis organism in their bowels but only some will develop the disease.
 The disease starts with an unsporulated oocyst (a very simple analogy is to think of a microscopic egg), which is passed through a chicken’s droppings.
 An unsporulated oocyst can lay dormant in the soil for up to a year and doesn’t sporulate (become infectious) unless it gets the opportunity to sit for several days in wet and humid conditions, for example, in and around waterers and feeders that haven’t been cleaned properly.